 Orthognathic surgery restructures the jaw by cutting through and repositioning bones.
-The surgeon repositions the jawbones depending on the patient's specific needs.
+Dr. Anderson repositions the jawbones depending on the patient's specific needs.
 In some cases, bone may be added, removed or reshaped.
 Surgical plates, screws and wires may be used to hold the jaw in the new position.

 Recovery from Orthognathic Surgery

 In most cases, teeth are straightened with orthodontics after corrective jaw surgery.
 Orthognathic surgery allows for the repositioning of teeth and facial bones to create a jaw that works and functions properly, as well as having a more natural appearance.
 While preliminary recovery from this surgery may take several weeks, complete healing usually takes up to one year.

 Some swelling and numbness of the surgical site and the lips is normal after surgery.
 These symptoms typically subside over time.

 It is important that both the patient and close family and friends are made aware that the change in appearance will occur gradually.
 It may take many months before the patient's appearance shows the anticipated improvement.
 It is normal for the patient to experience some depression during the healing period because of this delay in facial improvement and the restricted diet prescribed after surgery.

 While orthognathic surgery is quite safe, risks are inherent in any type of surgical procedure.
 Possible complications of an orthognathic operation may include: